marklogic/mlxprs/README.md

 }
 ```

 You can also set `marklogic.authType` to `DIGEST` or `BASIC`.
-DIGEST is default,
+DIGEST is the default,
-and appears to work even if the server is running BASIC authentication.
+and works even if the server is running BASIC authentication.

 ### Connect and query

 If you're running MarkLogic on localhost:8000 admin/admin, and want to query the "Documents" database,
-simply:
+do the following:

-1. type a valid SJS query in the editor,
+1. Type a valid JavaScript query in the editor.
-2. open the command palette (`[Shift]`+`[Cmd]`+`[P]`),
+2. Open the command palette (`[Shift]`+`[Cmd]`+`[P]`).
-3. type "MarkLogic: Eval JS", or better yet, let the command palette autocomplete it.
+3. Type "MarkLogic: Eval JS", or better yet, let the command palette autocomplete it.

 If your query can be completed, it will open a new tab and output the results there.
-If not, the error message will be shown.
+If not, an error message will be shown.

 ### SSL Configuration

 You can turn on SSL with the `marklogic.ssl` configuration property.
-If the CA is not in your chain of trust (e.g. if the certificate is self-signed),
+If the CA is not in your chain of trust (for example, if the certificate is self-signed),
-you need to point to it in your configuration as well, using `marklogic.pathToCa`.
+you need to point to the CA in your configuration as well using `marklogic.pathToCa`.
-It will look something like this:
+The configuration will look something like this:

 ```json
 {